TonioGela/blog/content/gh-action-in-scala.md

   }
 ```

-The toolkit includes the `Ember` client and its `circe` integration, with whom you can easily call any external service and deserialize it's output in a case class:
+The toolkit includes the `Ember` client and its `circe` integration, with whom you can easily call any external service and deserialize its output in a case class:

 ```scala
 import cats.effect.IO